Nadav Drukker New Ceramics at London Art Fair / Art Projects P3

 Knight Webb Gallery is now located in Battersea, opposite The Royal College of Art.

-Our new address is: 58 Battersea Bridge Rd, London SW11 3AG Our contact details will remain the same (Tel: 07939 530326 / Email: info@knightwebbgallery.com )
+Our contact details will remain the same (Tel: 07939 530326 / Email: info@knightwebbgallery.com )

 Our opening event and exhibition will be ‘IN A SILENT WAY 2018’, a duo show with artists Anders Knutsson and Lesley Hilling.
 It will run from 31st May – 26th June 2018